 Once you’ve developed a stellar franchise recruitment website and other marketing materials, it’s time to start attracting prospects to your offer.
 Online advertising is a powerful way to tap into the billions of people using the internet every day, but to do this effectively, you need to have a clear understanding of your ideal target audience.
 Social media sites, such as Facebook, not only offer access to a large user base, they also have powerful targeting criteria and other tools that let you reach very specific audiences.
 This allows you to really hone in on your ideal prospect and advertise only to people most likely to be interested in joining your franchise system.

 Another powerful option is Google AdWords.
 Google ads typically reach prospects that are further along in the buyer’s journey.
-People searching for terms like “business for sale Edmonton” or “best fitness franchise opportunity” are actively looking for a specific solution or opportunity, making them great leads for the right franchise.
+People searching for terms like “business for sale Colorado” or “best fitness franchise opportunity” are actively looking for a specific solution or opportunity, making them great leads for the right franchise.
 That being said, Google’s pay-per-click fees can be pricey, and getting started can be complicated and intimidating.
 Without an effective plan in place, it’s easy to watch your ad spend vanish without any results.
 Working with an expert who not only understands AdWords, but also your business objectives, can help ensure Google is a powerful tool for generating new leads.

 4. Nurture: Keep in touch and build trust